nucleonpower/Dragonfly-Neutron/README.md

 The Dragonfly-N is a reliable, compact, and fully-digital system for neutron detection.
 Each unit is tested with a neutron source before leaving our facility.

-This set includes a detector (high-sensitivity He-3) for a full turnkey system for detecting neutrons.
+Pair with a proportional detector (BF3 or 3He) or neutron scintillator for a full neutron detection system.
 Just connect to your computer through the included USB-C cable, open our software, and you're ready to go!

 The Dragonfly-N Includes: